-This article addresses the common challenge of taking canned reports into Excel for producing periodic financial statements fast, namely, the balance sheet.
+This article offers a time-saving solution to the common challenge of taking canned reports into Excel for producing periodic financial statements, namely, the trial balance.
 In the article, we refer to a fictitious vehicle manufacturing company to give an example of a possible use-case.

 The new CFO of a vehicle manufacturing company discovered that their periodic financial statements are usually late and take a few weeks to be generated.
 Even when the reports finally arrive, they do not reflect the company’s current situation but that of 3-4 weeks earlier.
 In a fast and dynamic age like ours, this isn’t sufficient.
 The company’s executives do not know which business units are making a profit, which business units are losing, and where the expenses are.
 The CFO realized that the situation must change as her team needs data faster for the company to make data-based decisions more quickly.
 This is how modern businesses operate; there is a need for timely data.

 In her pursuit to make this process faster, the new CFO did her research and found out that extracting and collecting data for the trial balance data is a lengthy process that includes a lot of manual work.

 There are a few trial balance reports that are needed:

 - Trial Balance (Ledger account/Dimension)

 Obstacle #2: Not “Excel Ready”

 After extracting and collecting data, you find that the trial balance report is not “Excel ready.”
 Even if you take it into an ASCII file and then read it using the Excel wizard, you still find that

 - Data that needs to be in one row is spread throughout multiple lines.

 - Some header information needs to be converted into additional columns.